San7o/hive-operator/docs/DESIGN.md

 To solve this problem, we can use both the inode number and the device id as unique identifiers.
-Even if a filesystem is binded onto another, from the user perspective the binded filesystem and the filesystem onto which the binded one is mounted have different inode numbers so the key remains unique.
+Even if a filesystem is binded onto another, the binded filesystem and the filesystem onto which the binded one is mounted have different inode numbers so the key remains unique.

-Yet, fome filesystems may handle things differently, namely BTRFS.
-Indeed BTRFS may choose to have multiple internal device ids for the filesystem.
-When `stat` is called, a call to a BTRFS function is done, which we cannot do in an eBPF program therefore we cannot access the userspace device id number.
-I got this issue during testing and there appears not to be a solution, therefore we will fallback to only inode numbers.

 In our application, the entity that is responsible to get the inode number is the *discover controller*.
 The loader controller and the